Computer Science Education (CSED)

 CSED 501 Computing Practice and Programming 3 Units

-In a broad introduction to Computer Science, this course emphasizes problem solving by collaboratively designing, developing, and evaluating algorithms.
-The class explores creative development, abstraction, data representation, computer systems and networks, and impacts of computing while learning the fundamentals of high-level programming in Python.
-Synchronous online discussion and laboratory; laptop or desktop computer is required.
+This course prepares teachers to teach AP computer science principles or similar curricula that emphasize problem solving by collaboratively designing, developing, and evaluating algorithms.
+The course explores pedagogy for creative development, abstraction, data representation, computer systems and networks, and the impacts of computing while learning the fundamentals of high-level programming in Python.
+Asynchronous, self-paced, online activity.
 3 hours lecture.
 (022211)

 Course Attributes: Upper Division; Laptop required